ShaojieJiang/lit-seq/README.md

 This repo is for our paper _Training a Turn-level User Engagingness Predictor for Dialogues with Weak Supervision_

-This repo is based on [Lighning Transformers](https://github.com/PyTorchLightning/lightning-transformers).
+This repo is based on [Lightning Transformers](https://github.com/PyTorchLightning/lightning-transformers).

-More details about the changes will come later.
+## Changes to the original repo
+Coming soon.

 ## Installation from source